 BOARD OF DIRECTORS

 After moving back to Louisville in 2018 my wife and I were looking for something to do.
-You know, losing a little of the built- in flotation device.
-Well along came a post on our company network about dragon boat paddling lessons.
-It was something we could do together.
+Dragon Boating seemed the perfect fit.
+It was something we could do together and we met a lot of wonderful people.
 After a couple of sessions I was hooked.
 I eventually got drafted into leading the activity for our company teams.
 2019 saw a deeper dive into the sport by completing my level 2 coaching training and attending the PanAm training camp in Tampa.
 The best thing about dragon boating is that almost anyone can do it, from petite to XXXL and the comradery can’t be beat.
 There is not a better feeling when 20 people work in unison for a common goal.
-Besides where else can I yell at 20 people telling them to work faster, do it better, and not get fired!
-Well there hasn’t been a mutiny yet! ;-)

 Laura Tivilik, Board Member, COMMUNICATIONS CHAIR